-\paragraph{\underline{Source Adaptation}} We use the following two approaches for source adaptation: \paragraph{XLM-R Mix-Adapt} is a baseline model we train by mixing source and target data.
-This is technically possible because the label spaces, $\mathcal{Y} = \{flagged, neutral\}$, of our source and target dataset are the same.
+\textbf{XLM-R Mix-Adapt} is a baseline model, which we train by mixing source and target data.
+This is possible because the label inventories of our source and target datasets are the same: $\mathcal{Y} = \{flagged, neutral\}$.
 The mixing is done by oversampling the target data to match the number of instances of the source dataset.
-As the number of instances in the target dataset is limited, this is preferable over undersampling.
+As the number of instances in the target dataset is limited, this is preferable to undersampling.

-\paragraph{XLM-R Seq-Adapt} proposed by \citet{garg2020tanda} fine-tunes Tranformers to the target data after pre-training with the source data.
-Here, we fine-tune XLM-R on the Jigsaw-English dataset, and then perform a second round of fine-tuning with on target dataset.
+\textbf{XLM-R Seq-Adapt} \cite{garg2020tanda} is a Transformer pre-trained on the source and fine-tuned on the target data.
+Here, we fine-tune XLM-R on the \jigsawen dataset, and then we do a second round of fine-tuning on the target dataset.

-\paragraph{\underline{Nearest Neighbour}} We apply two nearest neighbour baselines, where we use majority voting for label aggregation.
-We vary the number of neighbours from three to twenty, and find that majority voting from ten nearest neighbours works best on average.
+\paragraph{\underline{Nearest Neighbour}} We apply two nearest neighbour baselines, using majority voting for label aggregation.
+We varied the number of neighbours from 3 to 20, and we found that using 10 neighbours works best (on the dev set).

-\paragraph{LaBSE-kNN} is a baseline where the source dataset is indexed using representations obtained from LaBSE sentence embeddings, and neighbours are retrieved using cosine similarity.
+\textbf{LaBSE-kNN} Here the source dataset is indexed using representations obtained from LaBSE sentence embeddings~\cite{feng2020language}, and the neighbours are retrieved using cosine similarity.

-\paragraph{Weighted LaBSE-kNN} is a baseline, where we take the same retrieval step as for LaBSE-kNN, but use a weighted voting strategy.
-We compute the weight of the flagged neighbours as the sum of their cosine similarity values with the query under the LaBSE representation.
-We do the same for the neutral neighbours.
-Then, we select the label with a maximum sum of weights.
+\textbf{Weighted LaBSE-kNN} is a baseline that uses the same retrieval step as LaBSE-kNN, but with a weighted voting strategy: each label is scored by summing the cosine similarities for the retrieved flagged and neutral neighbours, respectively; then, the label with the highest score is returned.